-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant Virtual School Head Teachers - We have appointed a designated teacher, Abi Allum, Deputy Headteacher, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant Virtual School Head Teachers - We have appointed a designated teacher, Russell Chinery, Lead Practitioner for SEND, who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.